 Outside of the December holiday season, venues are available and less expensive.
 Food, dress, decorations, and drinks can be less ambitious and more casual and fun.
 Run wild with your imagination.
 Even a picnic on the company grounds may beat the holiday blowout when employees are over-celebrated and over-stressed.

-Maybe your organization still wants to hold an office party for the holidays.
-You can hold fun, less costly alternative to the traditional fancy blowouts.
-You can even schedule and hold the office party at a time or location to involve families if you wish.
+You can hold a fun, less expensive alternative to traditional fancy blowouts.
+You even can schedule and hold the office party at a time or location to involve families if you wish.

-A combination of casual clothes (no glitter clothes to purchase), children invited (no babysitters to find), and fun, comfortable relaxed surroundings make these parties fun for all.
+A combination of casual clothes, children invited, and fun, comfortable relaxed surroundings make these parties fun for all.

-Held onsite, or in a local tavern, the key to low key includes a buffet, casual dress, and lots of team building activities to play and share with coworkers, and their families, if you choose.
+Held onsite, or in a local establishment, the key to low key includes a buffet (consider Mexican food), casual dress, and lots of team building activities to play and share with coworkers, and their families, if you choose.
 An enterprising employee may even want to play Santa for the kids.